Digimon World DS: Reception

-Reviews in English-speaking countries for Digimon World DS have generally been favorable, averaging at a 72% on GameRankings.
+Elsewhere, the game received above-average reviews according to the review aggregation website Metacritic.

-IGN reviewer Jack DeVries claims that "...despite its derivative nature and somewhat mediocre elements, it's still a lot of fun..." and recommends the game "...for players that are dying to get their monster battling RPG fix", also meriting it for its humorous scriptwriting and unique method of collecting Digimon, giving it a final score of 7.5/10.
-GamePro gives the game a 3.75/5, saying "old Digimon fans will absolutely love this game; it's a repackaging of the older Digimons[sic], but with much more to do."
-Game Vortex has given the strongest review of 83%, saying that it's "great for Digimon fans."
+IGN reviewer Jack DeVries claimed that "...despite its derivative nature and somewhat mediocre elements, it's still a lot of fun..." and recommended the game "...for players that are dying to get their monster battling RPG fix", also meriting it for its humorous scriptwriting and unique method of collecting Digimon.
+GamePro said, "Old Digimon fans will absolutely love this game; it's a repackaging of the older Digimons[sic], but with much more to do."